sarg3nt/cert-manager-webhook-infoblox-wapi/README.md

   name: letsencrypt-staging
 spec:
   acme:
+    # The email matching the account that your Lets Encrypt account key was created in.
     email: your.email@example.com
+    # What Lets Encrypt server to use.
+This one is for staging certificates during development.
     server: https://acme-staging-v02.api.letsencrypt.org/directory
     privateKeySecretRef:
       name: letsencrypt-account-key
     solvers:
     - dns01:
         webhook:
+          # groupName must match the groupName you set while installing this plugin via the Helm chart.
           groupName: acme.mycompany.com
           solverName: infoblox-wapi
           config: